coilhq/mucoa/SCENARIO_COVER.md

 DR Settlement B Payable to C                20
     CR Settlement C Receivable from B                   20
 ```

+--TODO @jason, introduce the collateral account and replace receivable.

 #### Account Balances Settlement Reservation
 > The Payable/Receivable accounts are utilized to track settlement reservation.